Design Philosophy

 Official Repository Interface (pacman.py)

-Hybrid local/remote access to official packages:
+Hybrid local/remote access to official packages and comprehensive package management:

 - On Arch: Fast local queries, offline-capable